nsxiv/nsxiv-extra/README.md

 anything.
 You may also add some form of contact detail if you wish (preferably email, but can be anything else).

-Note: All config functions, patches and scripts in this repository are community submitted and maintained.
+NOTE: All config functions, patches and scripts in this repository are community submitted and maintained.
 Mainline nsxiv does not make any guarantee that there won't be merge conflicts or broken functionality on upgrade.